In this article you will find the following:

 - Is it time for a new keyboard?

 - 1. Why are some keys on my keyboard not working?

 - 2. How do I make my Apple wireless keyboard discoverable?

 - 3. What should I do if my keyboard backlight isn’t turning on?

 If your Mac keyboard stops working, it’s almost impossible to do anything useful with your Mac.
 You can’t write any documents or type into your web browser.
 And the problem is even worse if your MacBook keyboard isn’t working because you can’t just replace it with a new one.
 Don’t worry!
 Our team has gathered common fixes for Mac keyboard problems, which might be exactly what you’re looking for.

 Before we start

-- Hold your MacBook vertically — preferably at a 75-degree angle
+- Hold your MacBook or Mac keyboard vertically, preferably at a 75º angle

-- Use compressed air.
-Spray the keyboard or the non-functioning keys.
+- Using a can of compressed air, spray the keyboard or the non-functioning keys.
 Then move in a left-to-right direction

-- Rotate your MacBook to its right and then left side — repeat the action
+- Rotate your MacBook or keyboard to its right and then left side.
+Repeat the action.

 - Open System Preferences